itachi612/project/README.md

 Your scripts must be executable.
 The interpreter to use is /bin/sh.

-Put your shell scripts in the ex05 folder in the root directory of your repository.
+Put your shell scripts in the ex05 folder in the src directory of your repository.